 The surveys results were delivered on time and in budget.
 A high response rate of 21% (291 respondents) of the target population aged 13 years and over was achieved.
 Summary results were converted into a presentation by the steering group, which were shared with members of the local community at an open meeting event.
 The results were cross tabulated for a better understanding of how opinions differ across various demographic groups.

 The survey captured concerns about local issues which would have a direct effect upon local people and the village.
-This provided a deeper understanding of issues, which the steering group had identified previously themselves.
+This provided the steering group with a deeper understanding of priorities than previously identified.
 The results form a baseline, going forward, for comparing local opinions over time and the group can now make informed decisions in developing the Village Plan.